 With the recent upheaval in the world of health insurance coverage, I thought it would be a perfect time to talk about ways that we can safeguard against the need to access insurance benefits and keep our out-of-pocket costs to a minimum.
 If you have a predisposition towards conditions such as high blood pressure, diabetes, high cholesterol, joint issues, depression or anxiety, a little self-nurturing can go a long way in keeping those issues at bay.
 Though there is no absolute guarantee that being proactive about your health will completely prevent disease from manifesting in your body, you can minimize the chances by following sensible guidelines.

 2. Reduce Stress: You may be thinking that reducing stress may be next to impossible in this hectic society, but it is absolutely essential for your physical, emotional and spiritual well-being.
 When you go through life at top speed, anxiously rushing through in an effort to meet deadlines, you not only miss out on special moments, but you also overtax every major organ in the body, including adrenals, heart, pancreas, liver, colon, brain and skin.
 Similar to over-revving an engine, you cannot expect to keep going at a gallop constantly without burning out the engine.
 Have you ever noticed that you are more prone to catching colds when you burn the candle at both ends?
 Simple things, such as practicing breathing techniques when anxiety creeps in, or truly allowing yourself to BE IN THE MOMENT when you take a break, can be very helpful in reducing stress.
 Pay attention to the times when you feel overwhelmed, when you feel like you are unraveling or are at that point in which you are either going to explode or give up and hide under a rock.
 It’s during those times that stepping outside the bubble is crucial.
 And once you understand not only that you CAN step away, you may relish that escape when it feels like the walls are closing in on you.

 3. Practice Sound Nutrition: Proper nutrition is critical to supporting optimal health.
-This means eating smaller meals throughout the day and turning to whole food sources as much as possible.
+This means eating meals throughout the day instead of starving yourself, and turning to whole food sources as much as possible.
 By incorporating leafy green vegetables, fresh fruit, whole grains, lean meats and healthy fats, you will equip your body with the fuel it needs to function properly and to repair itself optimally.
 Without proper nutrition, inflammation and free radicals can wreak havoc on an already challenged body, culminating in disease and illness.
 It is important to stay away from fast foods at all costs.